WangXinxin-2025/ESGMN/README.md

 # 1. Introduction and Installation

-* Structure-Guided Molecular Network Strategy (SGMNS) is a free network-based and spectral library-independent tool for deep annotation of untargeted ultra-performance liquid chromatography-high resolution mass spectrometry (UPLC-HRMS) metabolomics data.
+* Enhanced Structure-Guided Molecular Networking (E-SGMN) is a free network-based and spectral library-independent tool for deep annotation of untargeted ultra-performance liquid chromatography-high resolution mass spectrometry (UPLC-HRMS) metabolomics data.
 The source program is in the Python language, and the development environment is Spyder 3.7.
-SGMNS is published as an executable file and can be downloaded freely from the SourceForge via https://sourceforge.net/projects/sgmns/files/ (All five RAR files need to be downloaded).
+E-SGMN is published as an executable file and can be downloaded freely from the SourceForge via https://sourceforge.net/projects/E-SGMN/files/ (All five RAR files need to be downloaded).

 # 2. Input files